 A college-level introduction to effective written composition for academic, vocational, and occupational students, with emphasis on exposition.
-(Formerly ENGL 101)
+(Formerly ENGL&101)

-Prerequisite: Appropriate placement test score; or completion of ENGL 098 with a grade of 3.0 or better; or completion of ENGL 099 with a grade of 2.0 or better; or completion of all three courses in IE 094 with grades of 3.0 or better; or completion of all three courses in IE 100 with grades of 2.0 or better; or permission of instructor.
+Prerequisite: Appropriate placement test score, or ENGL 091 with grades of 3.30 or better, or ENGL 099 with grades of 2.00 or better, or completion of IE 094 and IE 004 with grades of 3.0 or better; with grades of 3.00 or better, or completion of IE 100 and IE 101 with grades of 2.0 or better; with grades of 2.00 or better, or English 101 instructor permission

-ENGL&102-Composition II
+ENGL&102-Composition II Cr: 5 Wkly hrs: 5 hours Lecture

-A continuation of ENGL& 101 with emphasis on argumentation, research, and documentation.
-(Formerly ENGL 102)
+A continuation of ENGL&101 with emphasis on argumentation, research, and documentation.
+(Formerly ENGL& 102)

-Prerequisite: Successful completion of ENGL& 101 with a 2.0 or better or its equivalent.
+Prerequisite: Successful completion of ENGL&101 with a 2.0 or better or its equivalent.

-ENGL&111-Intro to Literature
+ENGL&111-Intro to Literature Cr: 5 Wkly hrs: 5 hours Lecture

 H - A study of major literary forms and methods of interpretation.
-(Formerly ENGL 140)
+(Formerly